uperl/File-Which/README.md

 `-a` option.
 Will return an array containing all the path names matching `$short_exe_name`.

+# GLOBALS

+## $IMPLICIT\_CURRENT\_DIR

+True if the current directory is included in the search implicitly on whatever platform you are using.
+Normally the default is reasonable, but on Windows the current directory is included implicitly for older shells like `cmd.exe` and `command.com`, but not for newer shells like PowerShell.
+If you overrule this default, you should ALWAYS localize the variable to the tightest scope possible, since setting this variable from a module can affect other modules.
+Thus on Windows you can get the correct result if the user is running either `cmd.exe` or PowerShell on Windows you can do this:

+    use File::Which qw( which );
+    use Shell::Guess;

+    my $path = do {
+      my $is_power = Shell::Guess->running_shell->is_power;
+      local $File::Which::IMPLICIT_CURRENT_DIR = !$is_power;
+      which 'foo';
+    };

+For a variety of reasons it is difficult to accurately compute the shell that a user is using, but [Shell::Guess](https://metacpan.org/pod/Shell::Guess) makes a reasonable effort.

 # CAVEATS

 This module has no non-core requirements for Perl 5.6.2 and better.